 Earlier this year we met with Emma, our Youth and Transition worker at Helen & Douglas House.
 She told us about her role at the hospice and how she supports the older children we care for, from the ages of 13-19, until they move on to adult care with other healthcare providers.
-As a children’s hospice, we care for children from birth through to the age of 18, when Emma’s role then supports their transition to adult clinical and supportive care.
+As a children’s hospice, we care for children from birth through to the age of 19, when Emma’s role supports their social needs and their transition to adult clinical and supportive care.

 Like many of us, Emma has had to adapt in her role, which is mainly split into two sections, the youth support side and the transition side.

 Youth Work: Emma works with the teenagers of Helen & Douglas House, aged 13-19, that have communicative capacity.
 She supports our young people by arranging social activities to boost their confidence, self-esteem, and social skills, raises awareness around social inclusion, and ensures they are aware of what they can do beyond their teenage years by helping them look to a positive future.
 Emma meets with our teenagers either at the hospice, or visits them at their homes or schools, to talk about their lives.
 This helps her build long term, trusted relationships and means that she can then assist our young people to feel less isolated and more prepared for their future.
 Emma told us that she would often talk to them whilst playing board games which meant they could relax and feel comfortable to talk more, including sharing their worries with her.